Antonio Boggia: Biography

 His head was then taken in 1949 to the main cemetery of Milan (Cimitero Maggiore).
-This was due to downsizing of parts of the hospital in which it was housed and all human remains were buried in the cemetery together.
+This was due to the downsizing of parts of the hospital in which it was housed and all human remains were buried in the cemetery together.
 In October 2009 a large metal cleaver was discovered in a collectors market, complete with a box labelled 'Ospedale Maggiore', and a note affixed to the handle "dal Antonio Boggia" The cleaver is still on display now at the Museo di Arte Criminologica di Olevano di Lomellina.

 Legend has it in Milan that the ghost of the killer still roams the streets close to Via Bagnera, he would appear in an icy gust of wind and envelop people.